-- Communicate ENTSOG activities for the implementation of the Hydrogen and Decarbonised Gas Market Package, Coordinate ENTSOG actions and communication related to the Package implementation (e.g., ENTSOG Implementation Observatory - see further detail in R&D section). - ▲ Ensure timely information flow for ENTSOG's activities related to the security of supply for gases under the gas grids repurposing phase. - tation of the integrated planning for gas and hydrogen, security of supply and market development via Madrid, Copenhagen, Florence and other communication channels. - Facilitate effectively and transparently the European Clean Hydrogen Alliance Roundtable on Hydrogen Transmission and Distribution based on the rules agreed with the EC (DG GROW). - Organise the efficient information flow and reporting related to CCUS developments, as well as any regulation for CCUS activities, including the activities for the EU ICM Forum and development of relevant positions.
+- Communicate ENTSOG activities for the implementation of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789, Coordinate ENTSOG actions and communication related to the Package implementation (e.g., ENTSOG Implementation Observatory - see further detail in R&D section). - ▲ Ensure timely information flow for ENTSOG's activities related to the security of supply for gases under the gas grids repurposing phase. - tation of the integrated planning for gas and hydrogen, security of supply and market development via Madrid, Copenhagen, Florence and other communication channels. - Facilitate effectively and transparently the European Clean Hydrogen Alliance Roundtable on Hydrogen Transmission and Distribution based on the rules agreed with the EC (DG GROW). - Organise the efficient information flow and reporting related to CCUS developments, as well as any regulation for CCUS activities, including the activities for the EU ICM Forum and development of relevant positions.